Design culture: Developing a design culture

 Additionally, building a design culture entails creating an environment that presents a platform that ensures that every individual obtains solutions to some problems present in the organisation.
 There exist several factors necessary for developing a design culture in any organisation.
-Cultivating culture is the first approach towards developing design culture.
-This step entails identifying individuals, their characters, and including them into the design process.
+Cultivating culture is the first approach to developing design culture.
+This step entails identifying individuals, and their characters, and including them in the design process.
 The management involved in the design process needs to set the tone for the organisation's culture.
 Besides, design culture needs to develop an organisation's value in line with the design and ensure that every member of the design team incorporates them in the field of interest.

-Developing design culture require incorporation of skilled personnel, innovative and creative individuals as well.
-However, identifying such individuals, it takes a process that will present an effective design process.
+Developing a design culture requires the incorporation of skilled personnel, alongside innovative and creative individuals as well.
+However, identifying such individuals is a process in itself.
 Therefore, the management needs to integrate an effective interview process that will help in the selection of the best skills.
-Also, it will require motivation for the personnel involved and be in line with the organisation's values.
-The design culture needs to foster social capital that is responsible for higher information flow, effective collaboration and collective action of the team.
-Therefore, building a design culture should facilitate the creation of employees values, recognition of their achievements, enhance communication in the organisation and establish a firm organisation.
+Also, it will require motivation for the personnel involved and alignment with the organisation's values.
+The design culture needs to foster social capital that is responsible for higher information flow, effective collaboration, and collective action of the team.
+Therefore, building a design culture should facilitate the creation of employee values, recognition of their achievements, enhance communication in the organisation and establish a firm organisation.

 Addressing markets and society

 Design culture plays a significant role in marketing systems and the surrounding society.
-It addresses market externalities and internalises associated with the overall performance of the organisations.
-In addition, design culture allows an organisation to understand users in the society and their needs hence playing a significant role in the business.
+It addresses market externalities and internalizes association with the overall performance of the organisations.
+In addition, design culture allows an organisation to understand users in society and their needs, hence playing a significant role in shaping the product offering.
 Through design culture, the organisation supports more strategically oriented designers from the society that ensure effective operation in the business.
 A design-driven organisation tends to be more proactive in the market by defining challenges and strategically working to improve its overall performance.
 Design culture facilitates the growth of a firm from tiny startups to legacy enterprises.
-Therefore, in markets and societies, design culture aims at improving an organisation's output to the excellent quality of products, services and the overall societal relationships.
+Therefore, in markets and societies, design culture aims at improving an organisation's output to the excellent quality of products, services, and overall societal relationships.

-Additionally, design culture needs to consider the aspects of the surrounding society and ensure that the design process is incorporative of the values and culture that is in line with the societal culture defining the surrounding community.
+Additionally, design culture needs to consider the aspects of the surrounding society and ensure that the design process is incorporative of the values and culture that is in sync with the surrounding community.
 The society plays a significant role in the design culture by presenting skilled personnel who can be recruited into the design process.
 In relation to society, design culture aims at designing a brand for everyone.
 I. Moreover, the community presents a ready market for the brands designed by the organisation.
 Consequently, the branding process should consider all the necessary qualities that will maintain the brand in the market.
-This enhanced through consideration of the values defining the surrounding society.
-Moreover, the organisation's culture should be at per with the societal culture in order to promote collaboration.
+This is enhanced through consideration of the values defining the surrounding society.
+Moreover, the organisation's culture should be at par with the societal culture to promote collaboration.